 Demonstration of name sign.
 HS: S. pinky finger side of hand makes tapped contact with torso, proximal to the dominant side of chest.

 I was exposed to ASL at a very young age.
 After I began signing, I started talking in full english as well.
 I subsequently grew up oral and dropped ASL until I later relearned it in college.
 In one-on-one or small groups in quiet environments, I can follow conversations well.
-In conversations, I struggle with speaking loudly enough.
+At times, I struggle with speaking loudly enough.
 Sometimes you need to let me know if I'm too quiet and need to speak up.
 A good rule of thumb is to proactively slide in behind the speaker and begin interpreting if it's a loud environment.

 All that having been said, I do prefer going more ASL receptively when the context and shared vocabulary are clear.
 You may see my expressive style as more english within academic settings, but that doesn't always align with my receptive preferences (which admittedly changes based on the day).

 I will mostly default to speaking for myself in academic, hearing settings.
 I usually do not ask interpreters that I'm new to working with to voice for me.
 If I choose to sign (usually a result of tiredness), I will be clear about that.
 I'm usually bad about making (and following) a script for any presentation I do.
 If you don't feel comfortable voicing for me, even if I want you to, let me know as I will switch to voicing.
 I don't mind.Usually, if there's at least one D/HoH person, I will sign for them and expect you to voice for sign-language impaired people.